rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: [continuing demo] this is the registry class.
 Imagine I have a @memoize decorator...  this is not the module namespace, it's a reflective API that we ned to have to do all the things you could eflect on for modules.
 So I'm positing a parseModule operation.
 It difffers from eval.
 I want to take some source ode an get a module record that has been parsed by an engine so that, e.g., I can ask what names it depends on.
 I need the ability to go meta on code to setup the environment for running it.
 So this helper method is just basically to fetch all things in my graph, for this tiny demo I can just fetch them all upfront.

-DH: Continuing on.....by the way Caridy did you find the PDF for this.
+DH: Continuing on.....by the way Caridy did you find the PDF for this?

-CP: Yes
+CP: Yes.

 DH: The `graph` method is the one we actually saw the first class using.
 How do we do the linking?
 We have to go and fetch them asynchronously.
 The result of this is going to be a promise.
 For the module record A it basically has this not yet satisfied set of dependencies.
 Where it asked for the name `./b.js` I'm telling `b` is the thing that satisfies the dependency.
 For `b` I'm doing it imperatively.
-This is also at the level that's teetering toward bike shedding, so I don't want to psend that much
+This is also at the level that's teetering toward bike shedding, so I don't want to psend that much...

 DT: What does `link()` do?